coupergateway/couper-examples/kubernetes-configuration/README.md

 We can see the newly created `pod/couper-example-*` and the service named `couper-example` with port `7070`.

-#### Accessing couper service
+## Accessing the Couper service

 To be able to access the newly created `couper-example` service and keeping things simple we will just use the `kubectl port-forward` command.

 > *Note*: For production setups this may be solved by a properly configured ingress-controller which will forward the traffic for e.g. a specific hostname to your Couper service.

-We will pick a free port on our local machine for example `9090` and forwarding to the service port `7070` with:
+We will pick a free port on our local machine e.g. `9090` and forward it to the service port `7070` with:

 ```shell
 kubectl port-forward service/couper-example 9090:7070